GiviMAD/rustpotter/README.md

 ## Description

-This project allows detect concrete words on and audio stream, to do so it generates a set of features from some word audio samples to later compare them with the features generated from a live audio stream, to calculate the probability of a match.
+This project allows detect concrete words on and audio stream, to do so it generates a set of features from some audio samples to later compare them with the features generated from a live audio stream, to calculate the probability of a match.

 The features can be loaded from a previous generated model file or extracted from the samples before start the live streaming.

+## CLI

+A CLI for Rustpotter is available [here](https://github.com/GiviMAD/rustpotter-cli).

 ## Some examples: